kowale/homelab/README.md

 # Homelab

-Homelab, infra, dotfiles.
-Configs, tools, hosts, and networks.
+Dotfiles, hosts, tools, disks, networks, secrets.
-Personal monorepo that configures what can be configured.
+Personal monorepo to configure what can be configured.
-Made possible by the powers granted by Nix.
+Truly congruent, reproducible infrastructure-as-code.
+Powers granted by Nix and NixOS.

 ## Hardware

-- `five` is a T14 with an i7
+- `five` is an old, first gen T14 with an i7
-- `twelve` is an old T480 with a touchscreen
+- `twelve` is an ancient T480 with an i5 and a touchscreen
-- `pear` is a budget AMD desktop with an RTX 3060
+- `pear` is a budget AMD desktop with an RTX 3060 (coming soon)

 ## Moodboard